 “I just wanted to bring music into venues that make people happy and make them think,” he explains.
 It’s a fine line to walk, especially when “thinking” is not the most interesting thing to do these days.
 “There’s a lot music out there that makes people think but I don’t think there is a ton of music that is at the forefront of social change,” he says.
 “Back in the civil rights time, there was a lot of music associated with those times but that hasn’t been translated to my generation.
 Change and progression is necessary unless you want to die.”

 Listening to Stone and his band live, you can tell clearly from each of their faces that this is what they love to do: play music they love and watch people love it.
 His phenomenal band is an incredible force, one that undeniably brings the music to life.
 The two keyboardists make “Unaware” a tender, hymn-like melody, something that could bring the most unconvinced bystander to eternal salvation.
 On the other end of the spectrum, the neck-breaking basslines and heavy funk guitar grooves in “Satisfaction” are so concentrated, they could leave your spine broken and your face looking bitter.
 That’s just what happens when you listen to soul.
 It messes you up.

+There is a sweet, old fashioned side to Stone that you don’t see much (at all) amongst the Bruno Mars and John Mayers of the music world.
+At one point in the interview, he calls me a “peach” after I gush about the thought-provoking lyrics behind “Last To Speak.”
 It was almost as refreshing as hearing him choose Kermit the Frog, his other top pick to perform with. “‘The Muppet Movie’ was my favorite musical of all time,” he says.
 And on that note, I decided it would do our generation a great deal of good to get a few more Allen Stones in the music universe.

 Allen Stone Fandom 101: